 This system has 9 steady states which is equal to the Bézout upper bound (Property (5)).
 There are only 4 stable steady states out of the 9.
-The four stable steady states represent a priming state (2-node co-dominance), two premier states (1-node dominance) and a zero state (see Appendix B for the numerical results).
+The four stable steady states represent a 2-node dominance, two premier states (1-node dominance) and a zero state (see Appendix B for the numerical results).